supercamel/ValaOnWindows/README.md

 ## Add the MSYS2 MINGW64 bin directory to your path

-To add the C:\msys64\mingw64\bin directory to your PATH environment variable in Microsoft Windows, follow these steps:
+Add the MINGW64 bin directory to your PATH environment variable in Microsoft Windows.
+The default location is C:\msys64\mingw64\bin.

+Follow these steps:

 * Open the Start menu and search for "System Properties" or "Advanced System Settings" and select the corresponding result.
 * In the System Properties window, click on the "Advanced" tab.